-- 1 Able to identify the aromatic and non aromatic compounds - 2.Can write mechanism of electrophilic substitution reactions - 3 Will write the synthesis of various organic compounds from Grignard reagents. - 4.
-Can find out the oxidation number of various elements. - 5.
-Can know the Biological importance (Na, K, Ca and Mg)
+- 1 able to identify the aromatic and non aromatic compounds. - 2. can write mechanism of electrophilic substitution reactions. - 3. can gain the information about fats, oils, soaps, and detergents. - 4. can find out the oxidation number of various elements. - 5. understand the knowledge of occurrence and different methods of isolation of elements.